 Bellingham Whatcom County Tourism has visitor information here.

-Vancouver is a densely populated city like New York and San Francisco with about 2.5 million people living in its metro area, making it the third largest in Canada behind Toronto and Montréal.
+Vancouver is a densely populated city like New York and San Francisco with about 2.5 million people living in its metro area, making it the third largest in Canada, behind Toronto and Montréal.
 Vancouver consistently ranks high for quality of life and livability.
 It is home to North America’s second most active Pacific Ocean seaport behind the Port of Los Angeles and Long Beach.
 Vancouver’s coastal location also gives it the most temperate climate of any city in Canada.
-In a typical year it usually has fewer than five days of freezing or below-freezing temperatures with average winter highs ranging from 44 degrees (Fahrenheit) in December and January to summer highs of 72 degrees in July and August.
+In a typical year it usually has fewer than five days of freezing or below-freezing temperatures with average highs ranging from 44° Fahrenheit in the winter months of December and January to 72° in the summer months of July and August.

 The Metro Vancouver Convention and Visitors Bureau has traveler information here.